-- Caffeine is considered a drug.
-Having too much caffeine can make you feel nervous or jittery.
+- Having too much caffeine can make you feel nervous or jittery.

 - The effects of caffeine can last up to 6 hours.

-- If you think you’re having too much caffeine, the best way to cut back is to do it slowly.
+- If you think you’re having too much caffeine, you may want to cut back gradually.

 Caffeine is naturally found in the leaves, beans, seeds, and fruits of many plants.
-It’s also added to some foods and drinks and some pain relievers such as headache medicine.
-Caffeine is considered a drug.
-It works by exciting your nervous system which may make you feel more awake and alert.
-Having too much caffeine isn’t healthy, and caffeine can be addictive.
-Although caffeine isn’t stored in our bodies, the effects can be felt for up to 6 hours.
+It’s also added to some foods and drinks and some pain relievers.
+Caffeine works by exciting your nervous system which may make you feel more awake and alert.
+Having too much caffeine may make some individuals feel nervous, restless or jittery.
+Too much caffeine can also make it challenging to fall asleep as the effects can be felt for up to 6 hours.

 What are some sources of caffeine?